w3f/polkadot-wiki/docs/maintain-wss.md

 Open [Polkadot-JS UI](https://polkadot.js.org/apps) and click the logo in the top left to switch the node.
 Activate the "Development" toggle and input your node's address - either the domain or the IP address.
-Remember to prefix with `wss://example.com:443`.
+Remember to prefix with `wss://` and if you're using the 443 port, append `:443`, like so: `wss://example.com:443`.

 ![A sync-in-progress chain connected to Polkadot-JS UI](assets/maintain-wss-image.png)